Spacial/awesome-csirt/README.md

 - [Scout Suite](https://github.com/nccgroup/ScoutSuite): Multi-Cloud Security Auditing Tool
 - [Cloud Security Research](https://github.com/RhinoSecurityLabs/Cloud-Security-Research): Cloud-related research releases from the Rhino Security Labs team.
-- [Azure-Readiness-Checklist](https://github.com/ghostinthewires/Azure-Readiness-Checklist): This checklist is your guide to the best practices for deploying secure, scalable, and highly available infrastructure in Azure.
-Before you go live, go through each item, and make sure you haven't missed anything important!
 - [gVisor](https://github.com/google/gvisor): is an application kernel, written in Go, that implements a substantial portion of the Linux system surface.
 - [PARSEC](https://github.com/parallaxsecond/parsec): Platform AbstRaction for SECurity service
 - [Cloud Security Alliance](https://cloudsecurityalliance.org/): The Cloud Security Alliance (CSA) is the world’s leading organization dedicated to defining and raising awareness of best practices to help ensure a secure cloud computing environment.